ryanp3343/graphing-calc/README.md

 - **Shunting Yard Algorithm**: Utilizes the shunting yard algorithm and tokenization for accurate expression parsing and evaluation.
 - **Modular Structure**: Uses a modular structure with separate files for different functionalities like input parsing, graph drawing, and shunting-yard evaluation.
 - **Maintainability**: Refactored to include reusable data structures and utility functions for improved maintainability.

+## Acknowledgments

+This project uses [SFML](https://www.sfml-dev.org/), which is licensed under the zlib/png license.
+A copy of the license can be found in the file `SFML_LICENSE`.